Uniform confidence bands for nonparametric errors-in-variables regression: Main results

 It is worth mentioning that under these conditions, we have that

-uniformly in $x \in I$ (see Lemma \ref{lem: moment bound}), and the right hand side is larger by factor $h_{n}^{-2\alpha}$ than the corresponding term in the error-free case (recall that in standard kernel regression without measurement errors, the variance of $U K((x-X)/h_{n})$ is $\sim h_{n}$).
-This results in slower rates of convergence of kernel regression estimators in presence of measurement errors than those in the error-free case, and the value of $\alpha$ is a key parameter that controls the difficulty of estimating $g$, namely, the larger the value of $\alpha$ is, the more difficult estimation of $g$ will be.
+uniformly in $x \in I$ (see Lemma \ref{lem: moment bound}), and the right hand side is larger by factor $h_{n}^{-2\alpha}$ than the corresponding term in the error-free case (recall that, in standard kernel regression without measurement errors, the variance of $\epsilon K((x-X)/h_{n})$ is $\sim h_{n}$).
+This results in slower rates of convergence of kernel regression estimators in presence of measurement errors than those in the error-free case, and the value of $\alpha$ is a key parameter that controls the difficulty of estimating $g$.
+Namely, the larger the value of $\alpha$ is, the more difficult estimation of $g$ will be.
 In other words, the value of $\alpha$ quantifies the degree of ill-posedness of estimation of $g$.

 Condition (vii) restricts the bandwidth $h_{n}$ and the sample size $m$ from the measurement error distribution.
-The second condition in (\ref{eq: bandwidth}) allows $m$ to be of smaller order than $n$, which in particular covers the panel data setup discussed in Example \ref{ex: panel}.
-The last condition in (\ref{eq: bandwidth}) means that we are choosing undersmoothing bandwidths, that is, choosing bandwidths that are of smaller order than optimal rates for estimation of $g$.
+The second condition in (\ref{eq: bandwidth}) restricts the growth rates of $m$, and is crucial for ensuring the negligibility of the effects of estimating the error characteristic function on the Gaussian approximation, which in turn establishes the bootstrap validity.
+This condition allows $m$ to be of smaller order than $n$, which in particular covers the repeated measurement setup discussed in Example \ref{ex: panel}.
+The last condition in (\ref{eq: bandwidth}) means that we are choosing undersmoothing bandwidths, that is, choosing bandwidths that are of smaller order than optimal rates for estimation of $g$ under the $\sup$-norm loss.
 Inspection of the proof of Theorem \ref{thm: Gaussian approximation} shows that without the last condition in (\ref{eq: bandwidth}), we have that